Canon 5DS R vs Leica X-U Typ 113

 Studio photographers will appreciate that the Canon 5DS R (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS R and the X-U Typ 113 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Leica.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 5DS R and the Leica X-U Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (50.3 vs 16.1MP) with a 77% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.